-- 1. All machined metal surfaces should be coated with a suitable corrosion inhibitor to ensure the integrity of these surfaces at the time of installation. - 2.
-All openings must be covered with suitable covers to protect against contaminants. - Storage of the Components and Assemblies should be kept away from all potential vibration sources. (i.e., motors, rotating pumps, engines, etc.).
-This is to prevent unwanted vibration and possible brinelling of the bearings.
+- All machined metal surfaces should be coated with a suitable corrosion inhibitor to ensure the integrity of these surfaces at the time of installation. - All openings must be covered with suitable covers to protect against contaminants and moisture. - Storage of the Components and Assemblies should be kept away from all potential vibration sources. (i.e., motors, rotating pumps, engines, etc.).
+This is to prevent unwanted vibration and possible damage to the bearings. - 4.
+Components and assemblies are required to be stored indoors in a dry location.

-- Components and assemblies are required to be stored indoors in a dry location.
 Temperature range should be between 40 degrees and 100 degrees Fahrenheit.
-If the environment is excessively humid (more than 70%), a suitable desiccant should be used. - 5.
-Pump shafts are required to be rotated 5 full revolutions weekly to prevent brinelling.
+If the environment is excessively humid (more than 70%), a suitable desiccant should be used.